dotnet/csharplang/proposals/roles.md

     | operator_declaration
     | type_declaration
     ;

+extension_modifier
+    : 'implicit'
+    | 'explicit'
+    | 'partial'
+    | 'unsafe'
+    | 'static'
+    | 'protected'
+    | 'internal'
+    | 'private'
+    | 'file'
+    ;
 ```

-An example with multiple base roles:
+An example with multiple base explicit extension:
 ```
-role DiamondRole : NarrowerUnderlyingType, BaseRole1, BaseRole2, Interface1, Interface2 { }`
+explicit extension DiamondExtension for NarrowerUnderlyingType : BaseExtension1, Interface1, BaseExtension2, Interface2 { }`
 ```

-TODO there are some open questions on extension syntax
-(who decides to turn a role into an extension? is the syntax understandable, with
-multiple base roles and implemented interfaces?)
-TODO should we have a naming convention like `Role` and `Extension` suffixes?
+TODO should we have a naming convention like `Extension` suffixes? (`DataObjectExtension`)
-(`CustomerRole` and `DataObjectExtension`)

-## Role type
+## Extension type

-A role type (new kind of type) is declared by a *role_declaration*.
+A extension type (new kind of type) is declared by a *extension_declaration*.
-The permitted modifiers on an extension type are `partial`, `unsafe`, `static`, `file` and
+The permitted modifiers on an extension type are `implicit`, `explicit`, `partial`,
-the accessibility modifiers.
+`unsafe`, `static`, `file` and the accessibility modifiers.
-A static role shall not be instantiated, shall not be used as a type and shall
+A static extension shall not be instantiated, shall not be used as a type and shall
 contain only static members.
 The standard rules for modifiers apply (valid combination of access modifiers, no duplicates).